 - Max out each character’s Rank in every class.
 This is actually a bit easier than you might expect; all you have to do to earn Class Points is continuously defeat enemies at a higher level than yourself.
 Ideally, you’d use a Chain Attack to overkill them for an even greater Class Point bonus.
 This will still be time-consuming, but it isn’t too bad as long as you’re watching a YouTube video in the background or something.

 - Complete all special Unique Monster challenges.
 The five strongest Unique Monsters in Aionios have special options on their named gravestones that let you “challenge the Superboss”.
 Every time you defeat it, its level increases before eventually capping out.
 You’ll need to defeat these Unique Monsters over and over again.
+Feel free to complete the Unique Monster challenges on every difficulty, if you like!

 - Obtain all of Manana’s cooking recipes.
 You can get these by ordering food at Canteens!
 In an early version of the game, many of these recipes didn’t actually apply their respective effects due to a glitch.
 This has now been fixed.
 At the time of writing, there are a total of 21 recipes to collect.